-Arthritic pain is classified as chronic pain because it is long-lasting and typically felt as an aching, dull burning, or throbbing type of pain though sharper feelings of pain are also common.
+Arthritis is classified as chronic pain because it is long-lasting and typically felt as a dull, burning or throbbing type of pain, although sharper aches are also common.
 The inflammation and tissue breakdown in the joints caused by arthritis is the main source of pain felt.
-Arthritis sufferers also tend to deal with stiffness, swelling, and tenderness of the affected joints as well as overall fatigue.
+Arthritis sufferers also tend to deal with stiffness, swelling and tenderness of the affected joints as well as overall fatigue.

 Why Exercise Helps

-Though completely understandable, it is actually a reluctance to stay active that can worsen the symptoms felt from arthritis.
-Stiffness, achiness, and soreness can all be exacerbated by remaining sedentary for too long.
+Although completely understandable, it is actually a reluctance to stay active that can worsen the symptoms felt from arthritis.
+Stiffness, achiness and soreness can all be exacerbated by remaining sedentary for too long.
 According to Harvard Health, walking most days can actually ease arthritis pain and improve other symptoms of arthritis as well.

 There are many reasons why improving your fitness can also improve your relief from arthritis symptoms.
 For one, exercising releases the body’s natural pain-reducing endorphins causing your neuroreceptors to block feelings of pain.
 This works similarly to morphine and other pain relief drugs.
 Regular exercises that work toward an improved range of motion in the joints, balance, aerobic endurance and muscle strength are best for aiding in reducing arthritis pain.
 By helping to maintain a healthy body weight, exercise also helps relieve undue stress on the joints.
 Finally, strengthening the muscles that surround the joints and improving flexibility in the joints makes exercise one of the key methods to diminishing the impact chronic pain has on the body by reducing the risk for injury and further joint damage.

 A simple walk can be a great way to use exercise to improve your symptoms.
 Remember, staying still is the enemy of your joints.
-Try taking several brief walks throughout the day to loosen joints, warm up your muscles, and release those all-important endorphins.
-Walking is also a weight-bearing exercise which means you are working toward improved bone and muscle strength with each walk you take.
+Try taking several brief walks throughout the day to loosen joints, warm up your muscles and release those all-important endorphins.
+Walking is also a weight-bearing exercise, which means you’re working toward improved bone and muscle strength with each walk you take.

 Yoga or other forms of dynamic stretching are the perfect exercise choice for arthritic joints.
 According to the Mayo Clinic, these exercises relieve stiffness and increase your ability to move your joints through their full range of motion.
-Some simple ranges of motion to consider working on daily include movements such as raising your arms over your head, rolling your shoulders forward and backward, or bringing knees in toward the chest.
+Some simple ranges of motion to consider working on daily include movements like raising your arms over your head, rolling your shoulders forward and backward or bringing your knees in toward your chest.
 In most cases, these exercises can be done every day as long as injury or severe pain is not causing the affected joint to need rest.

 Many forms of flexibility exercises also work to improve balance by strengthening the muscles in the joints required to hold various positions.
 Finding yoga or other exercise regimens designed to improve range of motion specifically for arthritis sufferers is a great place to start.